Asymptotics of local face distributions and the face distribution of the complete graph: Character theory and class products

 \begin{proof}[Proof of Theorem \ref{thm:asymptoticunif}]

 We prove the formula in the case that $(n), \lambda$ are partitions of the same parity.
 The same arguments hold for partitions of opposite parity, with $U_{A_n}$ replaced by $U_{A_n^c}$.

-Chmutov and Pittel \cite{chmutov2016surface} give the proof for $\alpha = 2^{n/2}$, but their proof easily generalises.
+Chmutov and Pittel \cite{chmutov2016surface} give the proof for $\alpha = 2^{n/2}$, but their proof generalises.
 We present this proof, closely following their structure and adding a few extra details.
 Suppose $\alpha, \beta \vdash n$ have the same parity, and write $P = P_{\alpha,\beta}$.
 Note that $P$ is a class function that takes the value zero at any odd permutation.
-The case when $\alpha,\beta$ have opposite parity follows from the same arguments.